ImaginaryLogs/CSOPESY-MCO1/README.md

 - Roan Cedric V. Campo
 - Mariella Jeanne A. Dellosa

 The main function can be found in `src/main.cpp`.
 Jump to [2.
-Building (CMake presets)](#2-building-cmake-presets) for instructions on how to run the program.
+Building](#2-building) for instructions on how to build and run the program.

 ## Table of Contents <!-- omit from toc -->